-- The graduate courses include Basic Concepts in Physiologic Sciences I-IV, Biomedical Career Pathways, Advanced Physiology & Pathophysiology I & II, and Graduate Pharmacology.
+- The graduate courses include Foundations of Physiology, Biomedical Career Pathways, Advanced Physiology & Pathophysiology, and SMP Graduate Pharmacology.
 These courses all support the physiologic science training available for the MS degree.

 Grading for SMP students at both locations illustrate student competence in medical school courses.
 This is achieved because the SMP student's grades are based on the medical school grading curve.
 At Georgetown, medical students are now graded on a Pass/Fail grading curve.
 SMP students are graded based on the mean and standard deviation of medical students taking the same questions (that comprise the SMP medical courses).
 The following grade conversion chart illustrates this:

 Grade on Graduate Transcript Interpretation

 A (~top 10 to 15% of med class performance)

 A- or B+ (next 15 to 20% of med class)

 B (majority of first year med class performance)